Super Charged 2005 Chevy Z71

 The Tire Fill Setup.
 This and a Plug Kit Has Saved My Bacon More Than Once

 The VIAIR 450C Air Compressor Mounted Under The Cab

 · Tire Pressure Monitoring System - By Orange Electronic Model P409.

 I Have Used the Orange Electronic P409 in three Vehicles Over the Years.
 A Great Unit.

 The Next Time You Get New Tires, Consider This System

 · Brakes - Front brakes use R1Concepts Premium Series Rotors and Raybestos Police Formula (Tahoe P/N) Pads.
 The rear system uses Raybestos Advanced Technology drums with GM OE shoes.
 Brake lines are the Russell Performance braided stainless steel 3-line kit providing a faster and firmer pedal feel.
 Brake fluid is Valvoline's Synthetic DOT 3 & 4 and is changed regularly using Speed Bleeders.

 The above braking modifications just add to the already great braking that came on the truck.
 In 2005 GM went to drum brakes on the rear of their 1500 trucks.

 Most are confused how going from disc to drums on the rear was an improvement.
 All I can say is this truck stops really great as shipped.
-The upgraded components I added contributed greatly to ending pad material transfer to the rotors some mistake for rotor warping.
+The upgraded components added contributed greatly to ending pad material transfer to the rotors (some mistake for rotor warping).
 You can really feel the rear brakes doing their job in a precise proportionate manner.
-I got 65k miles out of the rears before servicing them
+I managed to get 65k miles out of the rears before servicing them (See Pics This Link).

 Since going to the R1Concepts Premium rotors and the Raybestos police pads the distance has decreased noticeably, and brake fade is hard to make happen.
 The Police pad formula was engineered for pursuit conditions and it shows.